 Highlights: Easiest to get to by public transport and named as a woodlands of Autumn colour, by The Woodlands Trust.

 How to find: Pedestrian entrance in Lygetun Drive, Bramingham, LU3 3QD (several others available, click here for more).

 I hope this has given you a few ideas of where to take a walk locally this lockdown, without the worry of overcrowding.
 All of these woodlands I have visited this year and are always pretty quiet compared to some of the more well-known sites around Bedfordshire and beyond.

 It’s also worth mentioning, I’ve noticed a huge difference in my walking abilities this season.
-I mean besides the fact I’ve definitely been eating too much this month, the longer walks are becoming more difficult in the colder weather.
-Please bare this in mind before your walk and don’t forget some good shoes as it’s so muddy out there.
+I mean besides the fact that I’ve definitely been eating far too much this month, the longer walks are definitely becoming more difficult in the colder weather.
+Please bare this in mind before your walk and don’t forget some good walking shoes as it’s so, so muddy out there.